-Flutist Christina Jennings is praised for virtuoso technique, rich tone, and command of a wide range of literature featuring works from Bach to Zwilich.
-The Houston Press declared: “Jennings has got what it takes: a distinctive voice, charisma, and a pyrotechnic style that works magic on the ears.”
-Jennings enjoys a musical career made up of diverse performing and recording, collaborations with living composers, and work guiding young musicians.
-Jennings is the winner of numerous competitions including Concert Artists Guild, Houston Symphony’s Ima Hogg, and The National Flute Association Young Artists.
+Flutist Christina Jennings is praised for virtuoso technique, rich tone and command of a wide range of literature featuring works from Bach to Zwilich.
+The Houston Press declared, “Jennings has got what it takes: a distinctive voice, charisma and a pyrotechnic style that works magic on the ears.”
+Jennings enjoys a musical career made up of diverse performing and recording, collaborating with living composers and guiding young musicians.
+Jennings is the winner of numerous competitions including Concert Artists Guild, Houston Symphony’s Ima Hogg and The National Flute Association Young Artists.

-Active as a concerto soloist, Jennings has appeared with over fifty orchestras including the Utah and Houston Symphonies.
-In 2009 she premiered concertos written for her by Carter Pann and Laura Elise Schwendinger.
+Active as a concerto soloist, Jennings has appeared with over 50 orchestras including the Utah and Houston Symphonies.
+In 2009, she premiered concertos written for her by Carter Pann and Laura Elise Schwendinger.
 The Washington Post described her performance of the Jonathan Leshnoff Concerto with the Fairfax Symphony as a “spirited, quicksilver performance.”